 While at the playground recently, my children were talking about the trees.
 I took a few pictures thinking I could expand on what they were noticing at home on another day.
 After playing, my children collected some sticks and poked around inside the base of a tree that contained an ant nest.
 This all turned into some nature exploration at home.

-You can read the rest of my post that includes reading, nature and math activities about trees for toddlers and preschoolers over at B-Inspired Mama!
+You can read the rest of my post that includes reading, nature and math activities for learning about trees for toddlers and preschoolers over at B-Inspired Mama!

 After you check out the full post, stop back and explore these outdoor and nature-inspired activities: